EthicApp-Development/organization/Guidelines/JavaScript.md

 ## 3. Comments

-Code documentation must follow [`JSDoc`](https://jsdoc.app/) standard, which is natively integrated in VSCode IDE.
+Code documentation must follow [`JSDoc`](https://jsdoc.app/) standard (JSDoc3), which is natively integrated in VSCode IDE and will provide intellisense when used right.
 A brief and simplified description of JSDoc is presented in this section.
 For a more detailed reference, please review [this great article from Wordpress](https://developer.wordpress.org/coding-standards/inline-documentation-standards/javascript/).

 ### 3.1.
 Functions